Complete Financial Questionnaire

 For mild cases, you should get the normal price with no exclusions.

-For moderate, you’ll pay a loading and the insurer will add a digestive disorder exclusion.
-You won’t be able to claim if you can’t work due to a digestive disorder.
+For moderate, you’ll pay a loading and the insurer will add a digestive disorder exclusion excluding claims if you can’t work due to a digestive disorder.

 What is it?